wp-plugins/participants-database/readme.txt

 * No internationalization

 == Upgrade Notice ==

+= 1.2.2 =
+Minor bugfix and feature upgrade; added ability to show groups and group descriptions in the signup form; multiselects in signup form bug fixed

 = 1.2.1 =
 Important feature upgrade includes an option to send users to a different page after signing up, and several other major enhancements for the backend